-Reviewers say every aspect of the LifeSpan TR4000i -- from its well-lit, easy-to-use controls to its smooth, efficient ride -- is well thought out.
+Reviewers say nearly every aspect of the LifeSpan TR4000i -- from its well-lit, easy-to-use controls to its smooth, efficient ride -- is well thought out.
 The only exception is its online workout log/USB thumb-drive interface, which could use a little more development.

 A solid, gym-quality workout.
-Experts and owners agree: The LifeSpan TR4000i treadmill's 20-by-60-inch running deck and 3.25 continuous horsepower motor deliver a quiet, solid and smooth experience.
-"The treadmill has an excellent feel and is very joint friendly," says one runner who logs 35 to 40 miles each week.
-He adds that it's very quiet, so quiet he can run on it in the second-floor den in the early mornings without disturbing his family.
-"The deck felt very solid and smooth, no bounce," writes another Amazon.com reviewer.
+The LifeSpan TR4000i's 20-by-60-inch running deck and 3.25-continuous-horsepower motor deliver a quiet, solid and smooth experience.
+"The treadmill has an excellent feel and is very joint-friendly," writes one Amazon.com user who logs 35 to 40 miles each week, adding that it's very quiet.
+"Very solid and smooth, no bounce," writes another.

-Testers with Runner's World say about the same things: "We like the solid and secure feel of the TR4000i.
-The sturdy deck delivers a steady ride."
+Testers with Runner's World magazine agree: "The sturdy deck delivers a steady ride."
 The TR4000i has 15 levels of incline adjustment and a max speed of 12 mph, although it takes a few seconds to get up to speed.

 High-quality components.
 In an unusual turn of events, one Amazon.com user found that his treadmill shocked him when he ran on it.
-LifeSpan customer service inquired about the grounding in his house and sent out a tech to investigate, but couldn't figure out a solution.
-Eventually, the user realized that he got shocked only when wearing a particular type of running shoes and on that specific machine.
+LifeSpan customer service inquired about the grounding in his house and sent out a tech to investigate but couldn't figure out a solution.
+Eventually, the user realized he got shocked only when wearing a particular type of running shoes and on that specific machine.

-Review: Treadmills, Editors of ConsumerReports.org, As of October 2012
+Review: Treadmills, Editors of ConsumerReports.org, As of November 2013

 2. Runner's World